UWC2-PYTHON/ProgrammingInPython/source/topics/01-setting_up/github_classroom.rst

 14) Update your Code
 --------------------

-If the instructors request a change, or you just want to improve the code, you can make those changes, commit them, and push them to gitHub.
+If the instructors request a change, or you just want to improve the code, you can make those changes, commit them, and push them to GitHub.
 As long as the PR remains open, any new changes you push to the develop branch will show up in the PR.
 Please ping your instructors if you have something new to review, by "tagging" them in a PR comment.
-(you need to use their gitHub handle to tag them -- make sure you know what it is.
+(you need to use their GitHub handle to tag them -- make sure you know what it is.
 You can figure out what it is, because they will have been commenting on your PRs).
 You tag with a ``@`` symbol, like so:

 ::